jrroosevelt/VS2PCG/Card clarifications M-Z.md

 *Set: Mystic Arts*

-Q: Can I target a face down character?
+Q: Can I target a face-down character?
 If so, what happens if I strike them?

 A: Short answer is "Yes."
-What actually happens will depend on if they're
+What actually happens will depend on if they're stunned or hidden.
+Check out the Glossary entries for [Strike](https://www.reddit.com/r/VS2PCG/wiki/glossary#wiki_strike) and for [Hide](https://www.reddit.com/r/VS2PCG/wiki/glossary#wiki_hide) for more information.

 # [SP//dr](http://vs.tcgbrowser.com/images/cards/big/CV2-007.jpg)
 ^CardNumber: ^CV2-007